dwave-examples/feature-selection-cqm/README.md

   https://img.shields.io/badge/Open%20in%20GitHub%20Codespaces-333?logo=github)](
   https://codespaces.new/dwave-examples/feature-selection-cqm?quickstart=1)

-# Feature Selection for NL & CQM
+# Feature Selection Using Hybrid Quantum Solvers

 This demo showcases feature selection using a nonlinear (NL) model or a constrained quadratic model (CQM) via